ODDSound/MTS-ESP/README.md

 # MTS-ESP Library

 The MTS-ESP library is a simple but versatile C/C++ library for adding microtuning support to audio and MIDI plugins.
 It allows for a single master plugin to simultaneously control the tuning of any number of connected client plugins across a DAW session.

 Connection between a master and clients is automatic and invisible.
 It occurs through a dynamic library, therefore it is required that all MTS-ESP plugins run in the same process.
-Any DAWs which allow plugin sandboxing (e.g. Bitwig, Tracktion Waveform) will need to be configured accordingly.
+Any DAWs which allow plugin sandboxing (e.g. Bitwig, FLStudio) will need to be configured accordingly.
 IPC support will be added in due course.

-A free master plugin, ODDSound MTS-ESP Mini Master, supports loading of .scl, .kbm and .tun files and provides a simple way for users to start using the MTS-ESP system.
+A free master plugin, [ODDSound MTS-ESP Mini Master](https://oddsound.com/mtsespmini.php), supports loading of .scl, .kbm and .tun files and provides a simple, no-cost way for anyone to start using MTS-ESP.

+**Most developers will have no reason to read further than the Client section below, the rest is not essential unless you plan to build a master plugin.**

 ## Client

-Any plugin that receives and processes MIDI note data can be made compatible with MTS-ESP using the MTS Client library.
+Any plugin that receives and processes MIDI note data can be made compatible with MTS-ESP using the Client API.
 All it takes is to include libMTSClient.h and libMTSClient.cpp from the 'Client' folder in your build.

-A client can query the re-tuning for a given MIDI note number either as an absolute frequency value or as the difference from the standard 12-TET tuning (i.e. 440*2^((midi_note-69) / 12)).   **NOTE:** Ideally it should do this as often as possible whilst a note is being played or sound is being processed, not just when a note on is received, so that note frequencies can update in real-time (along the flight of a note) if the tuning is changed or automated in the master plugin.
+A client can query the re-tuning for a given MIDI note number either as an absolute frequency value or as the difference from the standard 12-TET tuning (i.e. 440*2^((midi_note-69) / 12)).  **NOTE:** Ideally it should do this as often as possible whilst a note is playing or sound is being processed, not just when a note-on is received, so that note frequencies can update in real-time (along the flight of a note) if the tuning is changed or automated in the master plugin.

+When not connected to a master plugin, a client will automatically revert to a local tuning table, set to 12-TET by default.
+As a bonus, this local tuning table can be updated with MIDI Tuning Standard (MTS) sysex messages.
+The client API includes a function that parses incoming MIDI sysex data and identifies all message formats defined in the MTS standard.
+Therefore even without using the MTS-ESP system, the client API can still add microtuning support to a plugin.

+Some other useful optional implementation suggestions include:

-When a note on message is received, a client should check to see if the note should be filtered out and ignored.
+* When a note-on message is received, a client should check to see if the note should be filtered out and ignored.
 This allows a master plugin to define a keyboard map that includes unmapped keys.

-When not connected to a master plugin, a client will revert to a local tuning table, set to 12-TET by default.
-As a bonus, this local tuning table can be updated with MIDI Tuning Standard (MTS) sysex messages.
-The client library includes a function that parses incoming MIDI sysex data and identifies all message formats defined in the MTS standard.
-Therefore even without using the MTS-ESP system, the client library can still add microtuning support to a plugin.
+* Allow users the choice of querying retuning only at note-on, or continously whilst notes are playing.
+* Display the MTS-ESP connection status on your UI.

+## Max Package

+A [Max Package](http://github.com/ODDSound/MTS-ESP-Max-Package) is available which includes objects that allow Max for Live devices to support MTS-ESP as a client.
+Source code for the Max objects is included.

 ## Master